trananh91/Domain-Specific-Llama-SFT-for-Generative-AI-Q-A/data_prep/data_preparation.md

 1.  **Format Validation and Transformation:**
     * All data was consistently transformed into a Question-Answer pair with JSONL format, aligning with the expected input structure for supervised fine-tuning of Llama models.
-    * We implemented checks to ensure each entry adhered to the required schema and data types.
+    * I implemented checks to ensure each entry adhered to the required schema and data types.
     * A JSONL-formatted example, where the "instruction" key is for the Question, the "response" key is for the Answer and the "context" provides additional context (optional):
     ```json
     {"instruction": "What are the key ethical principles that should guide the development of responsible AI systems?", "context":"", "response":"Responsible AI development should be guided by principles including transparency, fairness, accountability, privacy protection, human oversight, non-maleficence (avoiding harm), beneficence (promoting good), and respect for human autonomy.
 These principles ensure AI systems serve humanity's best interests while minimizing potential risks."}